Telosma procumbens

 What traditional systems uses this plant?

-This plant, known as Telosma procumbens, has been utilized in various traditional medicinal practices across Southeast Asia to treat ailments such as skin infections, fever, and digestive issues.
+This plant, known as Telosma procumbens, has been used traditionally in various indigenous cultures across the tropical regions of the Americas to treat ailments such as skin infections, inflammation, and digestive issues.

 What are the pharmacological activities of Telosma procumbens?